-There is always a fascination with ranking presidents from worst to best to see how they compare.
-Those in power want to end their term with a good legacy that places them in at least the top 10, but this is easier said than done.
-So, who are the contenders for the worst president of the United States?
+There is a fascination with ranking presidents to see how they compare.
+Presidents want to end their term with a good legacy that places them in at least the top 10 rather than the bottom 10.

 A Divisive Topic of Conversation

 There is too much of a divide in opinion over different criteria to say that one is definitively worse than the other.
 However, many of these names are found across lists compiled by historians for C-Span, CBS, and US News.

 10 of the Worst Presidents To Take Office

 Critics, including historians placing President Donald Trump high on their list, highlight poor skills, low intelligence, and a lack of integrity as significant factors.

-President Trump remains controversial because there is still so much anger over issues regarding attitudes towards immigration and Covid.
+President Trump remains controversial because there is still so much anger over issues regarding attitudes toward immigration and Covid.

 There isn’t much that is positive to say about Andrew Johnson.
 He was seen as a difficult man to work with and was often at loggerheads with Congress and his own party around issues regarding the Civil War.

-Many of those deemed to be the worst president in American history were in power around the time of the Civil War.
+Many of those deemed to be the worst presidents in American history were in power around the time of the Civil War.

 Franklin Pierce is credited with creating policies that would go on to trigger the Civil War.
 Any president who can take even partial blame for this great national divide will be high on this list.

 Warren G Harding

 There are a few parallels between Warren G Harding and Trump.
 Neither was held in high regard by the public, both enjoyed a round of golf in their spare time, and each was associated with high-profile scandals.

-Moving forward in time to the 1900s, Herbert Hoover is a good candidate for the worst of that century.
-The main mark against his name is that he was in charge when the nation fell into the Great Depression.
+Moving forward to the 1900s, Herbert Hoover is a good candidate for the worst of that century.
+The primary mark against his name is that he was in charge when the nation fell into the Great Depression.

 This primarily stems from his resignation in the aftermath of the Watergate scandal.
-Historians argue that he was an effective president until then.
+Some historians argue that he was an effective president until then.

 George Bush Jr.

 George Bush Jr deserves a place here when discussing modern-day presidents.
-This is mainly due to the impact of the War on Terror, misinformation surrounding WMDs in Iraq, and the response to 9/11.
+This is mainly due to the War on Terror’s impact, misinformation surrounding Iraq’s WMDs, and the response to 9/11.

 Any President That Died in Their First Year

 The first of these is William Henry Harrison.
 Harrison now has the reputation of being a foolish president because he did not wear a coat in cold weather at his inauguration, caught pneumonia, and died just 31 days after taking office.

 Then there is Zachary Taylor.
 He lasted a little longer into his first term but fell ill around Independence Day after indulging in iced milk and cherries.
 It is believed that contaminated water killed him.